SK-EID/smart-id-java-client/README.md

 All Smart-ID devices support displaying text that is up to 60 characters long.
-Some devices also support displaying text (on a separate screen) that is up to 200 characters long as well as other interactionDeprecated flows like user needs to choose the correct code from 3 different verification codes.
+Some devices also support displaying text (on a separate screen) that is up to 200 characters long as well as other interaction flows like user needs to choose the correct code from 3 different verification codes.

 You can send different interactions to user's device and it picks the first one that the app can handle.